jplind79/RCAT/docs/source/config.rst

            <path-to-RCAT>/config/observations_metadata_NN.py file.
 In this
            file you can also add new observational data sets.

-         * *obs scale factor*:As scale factor above but for observations.
+         * *obs scale factor*: As scale factor above but for observations.
 If multiple observations are defined, some of which would need different scale factors, a list of factors can be provided.
 However, if the same factor should be used for all observations, it is enough to just specify a single factor.

+         * *var names*: Variable names specified in the top key of *variables* usually refers to common names defined in CF conventions.
+However, there might be cases where either the variable name specified in the file name or of the variable in the file differ from these conventions.
+Var names provides an option to account for this; it is specified as a dictionary with keys *prfx* and *vname* for the file name prefix and variable name respectively.
+If file formats follows the conventions, and thus have same prefix and name as the top key variable name, *var names* should be set to *None*.
+See code snippet above for examples of both types of settings.

-         * *regrid to*: If data is to be remapped to a common grid, you specify the name (model name or observation acronym) here.
-If not, set to None.
+         * *regrid to*: If data is to be remapped to a common grid, you specify either the name (model name or observation acronym) of a model defined under **MODELS** section or an observation defined under *obs* key.
+Or, if an external grid should be used, it can be set to a dictionary with the *name* and *file* keys. *name* has the same purpose as *grid name* in the **MODELS** section above.
+The value of *file* must be the full path to a netcdf file that at least contains *lon* and *lat* variables defining the target grid.
+If no remapping is to be done, set *regrid to* to None.

          * *regrid method*: String defining the interpolation method:
            'conservative' or 'bilinear'.